AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 Despite these potential issues, the subteam believes the fluidized bed reactor may still be more effective, because a large number of sand grains may provide a greater surface area for bubbles to form than individual, vertical plates.
 The subteam will consider the vertical plate reactor at a later time in the semester and will weigh the merit of each design.

-The subteam has recently fabricated a prototype fluidized bed reactor using a transparent PVC pipe, Silica sand, and basic flow components; the subteam has assembled a basic apparatus to resemble the design proposed in Figure 1.
-Photographs of this apparatus are shown in Figure 4z; influent water passes in through a peristaltic pump and through tubing into a vertically oriented fluidized bed reactor, and out into a small bucket.
+The subteam has recently fabricated a prototype fluidized bed reactor using a transparent PVC pipe, silica sand, and basic flow components; the subteam has assembled a basic apparatus to resemble the design proposed in Figure 1.
+Photographs of this apparatus are shown in Figure 4; influent water passes in through a peristaltic pump and through tubing into a vertically oriented fluidized bed reactor, and out into a small bucket.
 Further details on this apparatus are given in the Methods and Manual sections of the report.
 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/Prototype1_Photograph.jpg?raw=true" height = 520>